Wednesday, November 6, 2024

 * * *

 I do not believe Jesus was sent from heaven to die for our sins.
 He did not give us a free pass to do nothing on this earth and in our lives except believe that he did it all for us so that we do not have to do anything to gain salvation.
 On the contrary, I believe Jesus showed us the way to forge a path to salvation in our lifetimes, by doing the difficult and often thankless job of lifting people from beneath the hardships they piled on themselves and the hardships that others and society placed on them.
 This Jesus did, one person at a time.
-I believe this is the task Jesus left us to do, the ministry we humans are meant to step into but, as yet, have failed to fully do.
-I believe there is still time to fully engage in this undertaking.
+I believe this is the task Jesus his followers to do, the role we humans are meant to step into but, as yet, have failed to fully do.

 This undertaking extends beyond forgiving humans and treating them with love and respect as our siblings.
 It extends to attending the bounty of creation with care and gratitude, recognizing our commonality in the mutual needs we share with all living thing; the air we breathe, the water we drink, and so much more.
 We must consider the birds of the air and the lilies of the field because they too are God's offspring; they too are products of the same creative force that made us.
 All life on this planet is dependent on some level with all other forms of life.
 We humans are neither the masters nor the epitome of creation on the planet we share with other creations.
 We are undoubtedly more dependent on them than they on us.

-Like Jesus, we are incarnations of God, the evidentiary products of the creative force that brought us into being.
-Like Jesus we can resurrect to new and vibrant experiences in this life by "letting go and letting God," by commending our life force to, the creative life-giving force from which all that exists proceeds and in which nothing is lost.
+Like Jesus, we can understand ourselves as incarnations of God, the evidentiary products of the creative force that brought us into being.
+Like Jesus we can resurrect to new and vibrant experiences in this life by "letting go and letting God," by commending our life force to, the creative life-giving force from which all that exists proceeds, in which nothing is lost, and to which all that exists returns.

 This relatively unknown Jewish man from Galilee made a lasting impact on what it means to be a human.
 His teachings and his treatment of others keeps him alive in our hearts and minds.
 He is an exemplar for all of humanity.
-I believe that to follow in his footsteps is to bring about a better world or, as Jesus would have put it, brings about the Kingdom of God.
+I believe that to follow in his footsteps is to bring about a better world or, as Jesus would have put it, brings about the Kingdom of God, a world that could and should be.

 THE HOLY BIBLE